BYUHPC/sci-comp-course/readings/concurrency-and-parallelism.md

 $$1 \times (2 \times 3) = (1 \times 2) \times 3$$

 These operations can be structured in a way that different segments of a computation can make progress without requiring strict ordering.
+However, not all kinds of computation can be reordered and cannot be broken into concurrent parts.
+For example:

+$$1 \div (2 \div 3) \ne (1 \div 2) \div 3$$

+Therefore, in order to make tasks compute faster, the designer must first find creative ways to break the task into smaller chunks while preserving the correct answer.

 ### Example